AnchaNarasimha/IPL-Auction-Strategy-for-New-Franchise-Using-Historical-Data/README.md

 #### Batters:
 Identify aggressive, anchor, and hard-hitting batsmen.
 #### Bowlers:
-Find economical and wicket-taking bowlers.
+Finding economical and wicket-taking bowlers.
 #### All-Rounders:
-Select players with strong batting and bowling strike rates.
+Selecting players with strong batting and bowling strike rates.
 #### Wicketkeepers:
-Choose wicketkeepers who can contribute both defensively and with the bat.
+Choosing wicketkeepers who can contribute both defensively and with the bat.
 ### Auction Strategy:
-Develop a plan for bidding, including setting limits and prioritizing key players.
+Developing a plan for bidding, including setting limits and prioritizing key players.
 ### Visualization:
-Create graphs, tables, and charts to present findings and recommendations.
+Creating graphs, tables, and charts to present findings and recommendations.

 ## Deliverables
 Analysis and profiling of players